michelestofella/morris/newton/README.md

 As output, the function return:
 * xn: the zero of the function

-Notice that an error arises if the derivative is zero in the initial guess point or in the iterated values.
-In this case, the function should print `Zero derivative` and return no value.

-If instead the number of iterations exceeds the number of maximum iterations `max_n`, then the function prints `Maximum number of iterations reached` and returns no value.
-It is known from literature that the Newton algorithm has quadratic convergence: this means that the algorithm should find the zero at machine precision in 8/9 steps.
-Thus, if this error arises, be careful you implemented correctly the function and you have chosen an appropriate initial guess.
+An error (Exception) may arise if one of the following conditions is reached:
+* the derivative is zero
+* the maximum number of iterations is reached

 ### newton_test.py

 The file **newton_test.py** contains the tests of the one-dimensional Newton algorithm implemented in **newton.py**.
-To perform the tests, go to the newton folder and digit the following command line in the iPython console:
+To perform the tests, go to the newton folder and digit the following command line:

-`!pytest newton_test.py`
+`pytest newton_test.py`

 We here give a description of the tests performed.

-* `test_one` applies the algorithm to the function `f(x)=x**2-4` with initial guesses `x0=3.0` and `x0=-1.5`; the test checks if the algorithm correctly finds as solution the zeros `x=2.0` and `x=-2.0`.
+* `test_parabola_without_constant_terms` applies the algorithm to the function `f(x)=x**2` and checks if the algorithm correctly finds as solution the zeros `x=0`.
+The strategy here used is to run the test using different initial conditions.
-* `test_two` applies the algorithm to the function `f(x)=rx-x**2` for `r=3` and checks if the algorithm correctly finds, starting from `x0=2.0`, the zero `x=3`.
-* `test_three` applies the algorithm to the function `f(x)=sin(x)` and checks if the algortihm, starting from initial guess `x0=0.5`, finds the zero `x=0`.
+* `test_parabola_with_constant_terms` applies the algorithm to the function `f(x)=x**2-r` and checks if the algorithm correctly finds the zeros `x=sqrt(r)` or `x=-sqrt(r)`, according to the initial guess.
+The strategy here implemented is to run the algorithm using different values of the initial guess: since the function is symmetric, the algorithm will find the positive zero when the initial guess is positive and viceversa.
+Furthermore, the test is applied using different values of the parameter r that describes the function.
+* `test_exception` tests if the algorithm raises an error when considering a function with no zeros.

 ## newton2.py